 - Extreme weather events impact the economy via several channels depending on the type of hazard.
 These are capital destruction, productivity and production loss, and labour productivity loss. - In Disasters and Policy Stagnation, two types of compound events are modelled, one region at a time: (1) the combination of droughts, heatwaves, and wildfires (dry events) in 2026, and (2) the combination of floods and storms (wet events) in 2027.
 These are plausible but extremely severe events (return period of 1 in every 50 years).
 The scenario has six regional versions, where each assumes that the events occur in the given region, affecting the global economy through financial and trade linkages. - In Diverging Realities, the combination of heatwaves, droughts, and wildfires are assumed to occur in Asia in 2025, in South America in 2026, and in Africa in 2027.
 Floods and storms occur in Asia in 2028, in South America in 2029, and in Africa in 2030.
 These events are less severe than in Disasters and Policy Stagnation (return period of 1 in every 20 years).

-Weather impacts, average effects across countries of the region
+Weather impacts, average effects across countries of the region (darker color indicates larger loss of productive factors)

-(darker color indicates larger loss of productive factors)
+(darker color malcates larger loss of productive factors,

-Power Supply
+Power Supply Disasters and Policy Stagnation

-Disasters and Policy Stagnation
+Agriculture Disasters and Policy Stagnation

 Diverging Realities